Catch up on our latest new build webinar!

 And get a glimpse of what’s to come at future events.

-Kensa Contracting presents this groundbreaking webinar on new builds’ route to zero-carbon heating!
-Join us as we look into the not-so-distant future of homes and explain the low-carbon, efficient and cost-effective innovations of communal ground source heat pump systems.
+Kensa Contracting presented a groundbreaking webinar on new builds’ route to zero-carbon heating!
+We looked into the not-so-distant future of homes and explained the low-carbon, efficient and cost-effective innovations of communal ground source heat pump systems.

 New homes, new heating: achieving net zero with ground source heat pumps